-The aggregate of the costs incurred and the attributable profit or loss recognised over property development and construction contracts is compared against the progress billings up to the end of the financial year.
-Where the revenue recognised in profit or loss exceeds billings to purchasers, the balance is presented as contract assets.
+The aggregate of costs incurred and attributable profit or loss recognised over property development and construction contracts are compared against progress billings up to the end of the financial year.
+Where revenue recognised in profit or loss exceeds billings to purchasers, the balance is presented as contract assets.
 Where billings to purchasers exceed revenue recognised in profit or loss, the balance is presented as contract liabilities.